distillpub/post--circuits-curve-circuits/pages/article.md

 Layer 4a also constructs a series of curve detectors, mostly in the 5x5 branch that specializes in 3d geometry.
 However, we believe they should be thought of less as pure abstract shapes and more as corresponding to specific worldly objects, like [4a:406](https://microscope.openai.com/models/inceptionv1/mixed4a_0/406) which often detects the top of cups and pans.

-<h3>Conclusion</h3>

-In this article we reverse-engineered the curve detection algorithm in InceptionV1 into a human understandable circuit schematic and used it to reimplement curve detector neurons from scratch, demonstrating that the schematic accurately reflects what the neural network is doing.

-While this article focused on only curve detection, we believe that neural networks learn many sophisticated and creative algorithms that can be reverse-engineered and understood by analyzing the patterns in their weights.
-Furthermore, we believe these high level algorithms reappear between neural networks, as we will investigate more in the third article of this series, Universal Curves.
-If learned algorithms are indeed universal, we believe they may be telling us something rich about the nature of vision that might transcend just the study of neural networks.

 <PrevNext />